Social Studies

 Prereq | - |

-World History I Honors challenges students to explore world history.
+Global History & Geography I Honors challenges students to explore world history.
 The course includes units on the first civilizations, classical societies, expanding global connections and global interactions from 1400-1750.
 Within these units, students will be introduced to the practices of historians such as gathering, interpreting and using evidence, chronological reasoning and causation, comparing and contextualizing, geographic reasoning, evaluating economic systems and civic participation.
 Upon completion, this course will provide the necessary skills for students to successfully enter an AP course of study.

 Grade | 9 |